openjdk/amber-docs/site/design-notes/pattern-match-semantics.md

 illustrative purposes, and does not constitute any sort of plan or committment to deliver any of these features.

-In [a companion document][pattern-match-motivation], we outline the motivation for adding pattern matching to Java, the sorts of patterns that might be supported (constant patterns, type patterns, deconstruction patterns, etc) and the constructs that could support
+In [a companion document](pattern-matching-for-java.html), we outline the motivation for adding pattern matching to Java, the sorts of patterns that might be supported (constant patterns, type patterns, deconstruction patterns, etc) and the constructs that could support